 The stock market gives us the most real-time data of any economic indicator out there, with investor sentiment and headlines being priced in on a minute by minute basis.
 But it is also the most volatile…

-And in economic times like these, volatility increases dramatically.
+In economic times like these – and add in a Presidential election year on top of it – volatility increases dramatically.
 The market tends to trade more on overall economic news, than individual business performance, making great buying opportunities in individual names who get overly penalized.

 The stock market peaked on February 19, 2020, before entering into an extremely rapid decline.
 In just a month, it lost 34%, $10 trillion of market value.
 Through early June, it had almost entirely bounced back, and reached within 5% from its February highs… and in August, it finally hit new highs.
-However, rising case counts and political uncertainty have seen it fall again in recent weeks.
+However, rising case counts and political uncertainty put us in a new drawdown through September and October.
+Post-election, the market has hit all-time highs, but continues to experience volatility.

 It’s important to note as well, that’s there’s a bit of a tale of two markets happening right now.
-While year to date, the S&P 500, representing the 500 largest market cap stocks in the US, is up just +4.1% since year-end, the DJIA, representing the 30 largest market cap stocks is down -2.7%, while the NASDAQ, fueled by technology and biotech stocks, is up +24% since year-end.
-This divergence in performance is even more dramatic when you look at the components of what many refer to as FANG – Facebook, Amazon, Netflix and Google.
-Amazon and Netflix are up 50% or more year to date as big beneficiaries of stay at home orders and quarantine.
+In 2020, the S&P 500, representing the 500 largest market cap stocks in the US, was up +16.3% since year-end, the DJIA, representing the 30 largest market cap stocks was up only +7.3%, while the NASDAQ, fueled by technology and biotech stocks, ended the year up +43.6%.

 I continue to warn investors to be cautiously optimistic.
-Relative to past recessions, this has been an extremely fast market recovery – one which while it has manifested in the stock market, isn’t yet supported by company’s actual underlying earnings in many cases.
-Historically, market drawdowns have lasted the better part of a year, and this one only started in February, just 7 months ago.
+Relative to past recessions, this has been an extremely fast market recovery – one which while it has manifested in the stock market, isn’t yet supported by company’s actual underlying earnings in many cases, putting stock valuations at all time highs.
+Historically, market drawdowns have lasted the better part of a year, and this one only started in February.
 The market remains volatile and highly sensitive to less of the current economic reality, and more the health data and future expectations for recovery.

 What Does the Health Data Say About When the Economy Will Recover